folded-php/request/README.md

 - [folded/orm](https://github.com/folded-php/orm): An ORM for you web app.
 - [folded/routing](https://github.com/folded-php/routing): Routing functions for your PHP web app.
 - [folded/view](https://github.com/folded-php/view): View utilities for your PHP web app.

+## Features

+- Can get GET or POST request data
+- Can check if a key is present in GET or POST data
+- Can validate request (using Laravel's validation request utilities)
+- Can check if the request validation succeeded
+- Can get the (translated) errors when the request validation failed

 ## Requirements